higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 ```bash
 sbt "idlGen proto"
 ```
-Using this example, the resulting Protobuf IDL would be generated in `/src/main/resources/proto/service.proto`, in the case that the scala file is named `service.scala`.
+Using this example, the resulting Protobuf IDL would be generated in `/src/main/resources/proto/service.proto`, assuming that the scala file is named `service.scala`.
 The content should be similar to:

 ```
 // This file has been automatically generated for use by